Tartrate-resistant acid phosphatase: TRAP expression and cell localization

 In osteoclasts, TRAP is localized within the ruffled border area, the lysosomes, the Golgi cisternae and vesicles.

+Clinical significance

+Blood TRAP5b is used as a diagnostic test suggestive of hairy cell leukemia, bone resorption in osteoporosis, or bone metastasis of cancers such as those of the "breast, prostate, kidneys, lung, pancreas, colon/rectum, stomach, thyroid, and ovaries."

 TRAP gene, promoter organisation and transcription

 Mammalian TRAP is encoded by one gene, which is localized on chromosome 19 (19p13.2–13.3) in humans, and on chromosome 9 in mice.
 TRAP DNA is, as expected from protein sequencing, highly conserved throughout the class mammalia.
 The TRAP gene has been cloned and sequenced in porcine, rat, human, and murine species.

 Human, murine, and porcine TRAP genes all contain 5 exons, and have the ATG codon at the beginning of exon 2, with exon 1 being non-coding.
 Within the exon 1 promoter, there are three distinct “tissue-specific” promoters: 1A, 1B, and 1C.
 This would allow TRAP expression to be tightly controlled.

 Transcribed from this gene is a 1.5kb mRNA with an open reading frame (ORF) of 969-975 bp encoding a 323-325 amino acid protein.
 In the rat, the ORF is 981 bp in length and encodes for a 327-amino acid protein.
 TRAP is translated as a single polypeptide.

 TRAP gene transcription is regulated by the Microphthalmia-associated transcription factor.